-INVENTORIES AND SUPPLIES
+INVENTORIES

-Inventories and supplies are primarily replacement parts and supplies held for use in our drilling operations.
-Inventories and supplies are valued at the lower of weighted average cost or market value.
+Inventories are primarily replacement parts and supplies held for use in our drilling operations.
+Inventories are valued at the lower of weighted average cost or market value.

 INVESTMENTS

 We maintain investments in equity securities of certain publicly traded companies.
 The cost of securities used in determining realized gains and losses is based on the average cost basis of the security sold.